modelica/fmi-beginners-tutorial-2023/README.md

 [PowerPoint presentation](part1/Introduction-to-FMI.pptx) covering

-- the history of the FMI
+- the motivation and history of the FMI
-- general concepts
+- general technical concepts
-- best practices (units, descriptions, naming)

 ## Part 2: Working with FMUs (45 min)